x-hgg-x/vulkan-tutorial/README.md

 Vulkan Tutorial with C++ API.

-You must have [Git LFS](https://git-lfs.github.com/) installed when cloning the repository to download models.
+You must use the `--recursive` or `--recurse-submodules` flag when cloning the repository to initialize submodules.